 Strategic Customer Engagement is one of the adopted strategies paring back the ranks of pharma reps and deputizing many who remain as KAMs in name only while making the most shallow of changes following their operating models.

 This approach has resulted in a lack of a more profound understanding of the unmet needs of Key Account Stakeholders.
 The skills and competencies KAM teams need to build, and the commercial effectiveness leveraging pharma organizations need to be put in place to effect real change.
 However, the type that permanently shifts the company’s mindset towards strategic customer relationships is not present.

-From Clarity’s perspective, it will always start at the top.
-Senior commercial leadership in pharma need to accept key account management for what it is… a long-term commitment to re-shape the customer relationship footprint in ways that transform the value of the sales organization in the eyes of a wider set of stakeholders and decision makers.
+From Clarity’s perspective, strategic customer engagement will always start at the top.
+Senior commercial leadership in pharma needs to accept Key Account Management for what it is: a long-term commitment to re-shape the customer relationship footprint to transform the value of the sales organization in the eyes of a wider set of stakeholders and decision-makers.

-1ST STAGE OF KAM – Appointing “dedicated” resources to your largest accounts
+1st Stage: Appointing dedicated resources to your largest accounts

-2ND STAGE OF KAM – The activities of the different roles around KAM are aligned towards a common purpose
+2nd Stage: The activities of the different roles around KAM are aligned toward a common purpose

-3rd STAGE OF KAM – Coordinated KAM team activities target specific account scenarios and customer needs
+3rd Stage: Coordinated KAM team activities target specific account scenarios and customer needs

-4th STAGE OF KAM – The KAM is able to create and execute against a strategic account plan with a matrix team with the company and customer metrics in sight
+4th Stage: The KAM can create and execute against a strategic account plan with a matrix team with the company and customer metrics insight

-5th STAGE OF KAM – The KAM is seen as both a trusted partner to senior customer stakeholders, represents customer needs to the pharma organization and one who can marshal resources on the customer’s behalf through the process of co-creating value and building long-term, competition-resistant relationships
+5th Stage: The KAM is seen as a trusted partner to senior customer stakeholders, represents customer needs to the pharma organization, and can marshal resources on the customer’s behalf through the process of co-creating value and building long-term, competition-resistant relationships

-What stage have your KAM teams reached?
-More importantly, how well does everyone in your organization understand the critical success factors that need to be addressed to make sure the evolution continues?
+What stages have your KAM teams reached already?
+More importantly, how well does everyone in your organization understand the critical market success factors that need to be addressed to make sure the evolution continues?